 What butterfly symbolizes death?
 It may very well be a white one.
 White brings up the idea of angels wearing white in heaven of white clouds.
 In several Hollywood movies, using a completely white room suggests the idea of the afterlife.

-On a more serious note, white is traditionally linked to mourning and funerals in Eastern cultures.
+More seriously, in Eastern cultures white is traditionally linked to mourning and funerals.
 It was also a mourning color in Western cultures in medieval times and well into the 1800s.
 Many paintings of royalty from across the centuries show figureheads wearing white in mourning.

 White’s Sense of Innocence and Cleanliness